-I offer a 20 minute initial consultation call for $15 AUD because research has shown that the quality of the relationship between a client and a therapist is one of the most important variables for success in therapy..
-If you are comfortable with me in our initial call and want to go forward with therapy, every session after that is $185 and will last 50 minutes.
-However, if you book a package, each session will be $180.
+I offer a 20 minute initial consultation call for $100USD for us to get to know each other because research has shown that the quality of the relationship between a client and a therapist is one of the most important variables for success in therapy.
+If you are comfortable with me in our initial call and want to go forward with therapy, every session after that is $250 USD and will last 50 minutes.
+You have the option for weekly or biweekly appointments if there is a spot available.
 When you choose to start therapy and begin the healing process, you are making an investment in yourself and prioritizing your health and wellbeing is a step you should be proud of making.

 Therapy is of great benefit to everyone in my opinion, regardless if there are presenting problems or not.
 Therapists are trained to listen without bias or judgement.
 We are not here to tell you what to do, but to help you process your choices and make a decision you are comfortable with.
 Therapy can help you learn about yourself and grow as a person.
 However, for those with presenting problems, it can be extremely beneficial to speak with a mental health professional.
 Do you feel sad or depressed?
 Is it hard to get out of bed most days or do simple tasks?
 If you struggle with feelings of emptiness or a lack of purpose, it may be time to talk to a therapist.
 If you often feel anxious or even have panic attacks it is best to start therapy.
 Perhaps you recently lost a loved one, are experiencing grief after a heartbreak, or have lost the job that gave you purpose.
 Life transitions can be difficult but they are made easier with the help of a mental health professional to guide you through the darkness.
 If you have experienced a trauma recently or in the past, it is never a bad time to talk to a therapist about it to begin the healing process.
 Please note that online counseling can not provide adequate support in all cases.
 Some problems, particularly acute psychological crises, require a personal and long-term contact.
 Please refer to psychotherapists in your home town in those cases.